vmware/terraform-provider-avi/website/docs/d/avi_statediffsnapshot.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `gslb_name` - Name of gslb object.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `gslb_uuid` - Reference to base gslb object.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `name` - Name of statediff operation.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `pool_name` - Name of pool object.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `pool_uuid` - Reference to base pool object.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `post_snapshot` - Post-upgrade snapshot for vs. Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `pre_snapshot` - Pre-upgrade snapshot for vs. Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `se_group_name` - Name of seg object.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `se_group_uuid` - Reference to base seg object.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `se_name` - Name of seg object.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `se_uuid` - Reference to base se object.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `snapshot_type` - Type of snapshot eg. Vs_snapshot, se_snapshot etc. Enum options - FB_VS_SNAPSHOT, FB_SE_SNAPSHOT, FB_GSLB_SNAPSHOT, FB_POOL_SNAPSHOT.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `statediff_operation_ref` - Statediff operation uuid for identifying the operation.
 It is a reference to an object of type statediffoperation.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `tenant_ref` - Tenant that this object belongs to.
 It is a reference to an object of type tenant.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `uuid` - Unique identifier for statediff entry.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `vs_name` - Name of vs object.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `vs_uuid` - Reference to base vs object.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.